 AudD® is music recognition API.

-For the audio streams live music recognition see docs for audio streams (it might be helpful for creating radio charts, now playing bots for YouTube and Twitch streams, etc.).
+For the audio streams live music recognition see docs for audio streams (it might be helpful for creating radio charts, now playing widgets or bots for YouTube and Twitch streams, etc.).
 We also have an endpoint that accepts large audio files (could be hours-long mixes or days-long recordings) and recognizes all the tracks in them, see docs for the enteprise entpoint.

 You can send all the requests and all the parameters by GET and POST, in a query or a request body.